HAB3X/Sustainability_Database/About_Us.md

 All information will be peer-reviewed or supported by credible sources before inclusion.

-The website will be built using HTML, CSS, and JavaScript;  Hosted publicly via GitHub Pages;
+The website will be built using HTML, CSS, and JavaScript; it will be hosted publicly via GitHub Pages and made open source for free public access.
-Open source and freely accessible

 ### Defining Sustainability